 Turning back, she ran for Naraku's castle.

-New AN (2016-07-13): This story is not being updated currently as I am revising all the chapters.
-The next update is estimated to come some time in the summer of 2017.
+New AN (2016-11-13): This story is not being updated currently as I am revising all the chapters.
+The earliest estimated date for updates to resume is May 2017.
 Thanks.